Select Page

 Expenditure

-The chart (right) for Expenditure 2022-2023 shows that we spent 87% (86% – 2022) of our expenditure on Conserving the Barn Owl and its Environment.
-49% was spent on practical conservation, 12% was the cost of building nestboxes, 25% went on running our free national information and advice service, and Training Courses absorbed 1%.
-Our Support costs made all of these things possible including the costs of running vehicles, telephones, electricity, insurances etc. We spent 5% of Support costs on management of the charity enabling us to fulfil our legal obligations; accountancy, VAT, financial inspection etc. Fund-raising, publicity, grant applications and purchase of sales goods accounted for 5% (6% – 2022) of expenditure.
-We are able to keep these figures low because we have a wonderful team of volunteers
+As with most organisations our expenditure usually increases year-on-year.
+It costs us more to do the same amount!
+Our total expenditure for the year was 18% more than last year at £475,064 compared to £404,246 in the previous year.
+However legacy income from 2023 did allow us to increase our conservation staff and employ and education officer during the year.
+The chart to the right shows that we spent 88% (86% – 2023) of our expenditure on Conserving the Barn Owl and its Environment.
+63% went on practical conservation, 12% of this was the cost of building nestboxes.
+25% went on running our free national information and advice service.
+Our Support costs made all these things possible – 5% of total spend covered the costs of running vehicles, telephones, electricity, insurances etc. We spent 3% on management of the charity enabling us to fulfil our legal obligations, accountancy, VAT, financial inspection etc. Fund-raising, publicity, grant applications and purchase of sales goods accounted for 3.5% (4.9% – 2023) of expenditure.
+We are able to keep these figures low because we have a wonderful team of volunteers.

 The significance of grants and legacy income